jcschindler01/xhorizon/README.txt

  - Done!
 The xhorizon tools are now available for import like any other package.

 To use:
- - Import the package using standard import commands:
+ - Import the package in python using standard import commands:
+         $ python
          >>> import xhorizon
  - All set!
 Call xhorizon's tools from the package as necessary.
 -------------------------------------------------